Best Non-Capital City in Every European Country

 Montegiardino is often referred to as the prettiest part of San Marino and is home to the country's only university.
 Students bring an upbeat and alternative vibe to the small town, which contrasts with the stone houses and traditional cafes you'll find on every street.

-Best thing to do: Tour the Clydeside Distillery and do whiskey tastings.
+Best thing to do: Tour the Clydeside Distillery for an unforgettable whisky experience.

 Where to stay:Sherbrooke Castle Hotel

-Why visit Glasgow: One of Scotland's main cultural hub, you'll find Victorian, art nouveau and modern architecture cohabitating harmoniously.
-Perhaps because Glasgow doesn't take itself as seriously as Edinburg does, the country's second city has a relaxed, cool vibe.
+Why visit Glasgow: One of Scotland's main cultural hubs, Glasgow is where you'll find Victorian, art nouveau and modern architecture cohabitating harmoniously.
+Perhaps because Glasgow doesn't take itself as seriously as Edinburgh does, the country's second city has a relaxed, cool vibe.

 There's always an underground concert happening and the Glasgow Mural Trail is the informal center of street art.
 For those who want something a little more highbrow, there's also the Scottish Opera and the Scottish Ballet.